Science and Engineering: Innovation, Research, Education and Economics

 By building almost an entire house from just two materials - concrete and gypsum - the robots will eliminate the need for dozens of traditional components, including floorboards, wooden window frames and possibly even wallpaper.
 It may eventually be possible to use specially treated gypsum instead of glass window panes.
 Engineers on both projects say the robots will not only cut costs and avoid human delays but liberate the normal family homes from the conventional designs of pitched roofs, right-angled walls and rectangular windows.

 Edison patented a process for constructing concrete buildings in 1908 (1917 issued).
 Photo is of a concrete Edison house being constructed in one day in Union, NJ on October 9th, 1919.
-See more photos of concrete houses and much more at the great National Park Service Edison photo gallery.
+See more photos of concrete houses and much more at the great National Park Service Edison photo gallery [sadly the NPA broke the link and it has been removed].

 More from the article: